neo4j-rstats/rmd4j/README.md

 ## Example

-### Inside the package

-You can find two examples in inst/examples.
+Inside the package, you can find two examples in inst/examples.

 Add the cypher bin path, and you’re good to go.